Tiny Travel Tales: The People You Meet Scuba Diving

 Channel Islands National Park – California, USA

-Solo travel is one kind of adventure.
-But slipping underwater with a stranger you’ve just met?
-That’s a whole different kind of leap.
+But then….
+You add slipping underwater with a stranger you’ve just met?

-In California, liability fears mean no dive guides.
-You meet your buddy right before you descend.
-Mine and I shook hands barely an hour before our first dive.
+My partner and I shook hands barely an hour before our first dive.

 A Floating Village

-What surprised me most was how quickly a dive boat becomes a village.
 Whether it’s for a few hours, a multi-day trip, or a weeks-long liveaboard, you find yourself inside a tiny, temporary community.

-There’s a saying: everyone wants to be in a village, but nobody knows how to be a villager.
 These days, the internet teaches us how to “connect”—through personality tests, algorithms, and tidy boxes we try to fit people into.
 But connection has never been hard for me.
-My intuition is the loudest whisper when I travel.

 For me, connection comes naturally—maybe too naturally.
 Years in hospitality, bartending, academia, and good old-fashioned people-pleasing trained me to bond with anyone, anywhere.
 Sometimes for tips, sometimes for grades, sometimes just for safety.